 Each student must elect and complete a major in order to graduate.
 The student's first major determines the degree earned.
 In some major fields of study, only the Bachelor of Arts is offered; in some fields only the Bachelor of Science is offered; and in other fields, the student may choose to fulfill the major requirements for either the B.A. or B.S. degree.
-Only students majoring in Social Work receive the Bachelor of Science in Nursing degree.
+Only students majoring in Social Work receive the Bachelor of Social Work degree, and only students majoring in Nursing receive the Bachelor of Science in Nursing degree.
 Requirements for all majors and the degrees earned are listed under the major listings in the Course Description section of the catalog.